2008 Chevy Rock & Roll 400

 The 2008 Chevy Rock & Roll 400 was the twenty-sixth race of the 2008 NASCAR Sprint Cup season and served as the final "regular season" race before the 2008 Chase for the Sprint Cup, where the top twelve drivers were "locked into" the ten-race playoff.

 Summary

 The 400 lap (300 mi) event was scheduled to have been held on Saturday night, September 6 at the 0.75 mi Richmond International Raceway in Henrico County, Virginia, outside Richmond, the Commonwealth's capital city.
-However, Hurricane Hanna altered the plans and forced the race to be moved to the next day, September 7 at 1 PM US EDT.
-This was to have been the first race to be carried on ABC, however due to a prior commitment to carry both a WNBA game and an Indycar Series race in Chicago, ESPN carried the race.
+However, Hurricane Hanna altered the plans and forced the race to be moved to the next day, September 7 at 1 PM EDT.
+This was to have been the first race to be carried on ABC, however due to a prior commitment to carry both a WNBA game and an IndyCar Series race in Chicago, ESPN carried the race.
 In place of the race that night, ABC aired the movie Catch Me If You Can.
-Radio coverage via MRN along with Sirius Satellite Radio commenced at 12 noon US EDT Sunday.
+Radio coverage via MRN along with Sirius Satellite Radio commenced at 12 noon EDT Sunday.